CkBcDD/wechat-backup/README.md

 -   **Images**: `...\msg\attach\<32_char_hash_dir>\YYYY-MM\Img\`
 -   **Videos**: `...\msg\video\YYYY-MM\`

-It then packages all files found in these locations into a ZIP archive with the following structure:
+It then packages all files found in these locations into a Zstandard-compressed TAR archive with the following structure:

 ```
-YYYY-MM_backup.zip
+YYYY-MM_backup.tar.zst
+└── (tar archive containing)
     ├── Img/
     │   ├── file1.dat
     │   └── file2.dat
     └── Vid/
         ├── file3.dat
         └── file4.dat
 ```

 **Note**: The tool backs up all files as-is, without attempting to decrypt them or change their file extensions.